Green job: By role

 This list is not exhaustive, it lists some of the more common environmental jobs and also some of the jobs which have see the fastest recent growth.

 Agricultural scientist

-Specialise in agricultural productivity.
-They study commercial plants, animals and cultivation techniques in order to improve the productivity and sustainability of farms and agricultural industries and Agricultural scientists have a higher-than-average proportion of full-time jobs and earnings are above average.
+Specialise in agricultural productivity and efficiency.
+They study commercial plants, animals and cultivation techniques in order to improve the productivity and sustainability of farms and agricultural industries.
+Agricultural scientists have a higher-than-average proportion of full-time jobs and earnings are above average.

 Climate change scientist

 Research and present data on the structure and dynamics of our climate system.
 Currently there is scientific consensus from a number of American scientific societies that the Earth's temperature is warming.